ivansoriarab/OpenCore-MSI-CX61-2PC/README.md

 * NVIDIA© Geforce 820M
   * Disabled for not being compatible
 * Special buttons (Eject, Screen Off, Turbo Mode, SCM, Airplane Mode)
-  * A [custom map](https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller/wiki/How-to-Use-Custom-Keyboard-Mapping) can be applied to make them working, but some keys like eject button cannot be mapped as they work different as Apple expects
+  * A [custom map](https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller/wiki/How-to-Use-Custom-Keyboard-Mapping) can be applied to make them working, but some keys like eject button cannot be mapped as they work in a different way than Apple expects

 ## BIOS Settings